Loginistaken/DIMENSIONAL-wiz-XmillionD/Beyond-Frequency-Comb:.md

 It is their ingenuity, experiments, and perseverance that brought the BFC into existence.
 What we present here — alexandrite doping, heat integration, chromatic binary stamping — is an extension, a continuation of their story.
+Pioneering teams in the early 2010s through 2020s — including researchers at the University of Rochester, NIST, MIT,

+Caltech, and many collaborators — showed that photons could be entangled not just in polarization, but in frequency and time.

+In particular, work by Jun Ye’s group (JILA/NIST, ~2015–2020), M. Kues et al. (Nature Photonics 2017), and J. Lukens & P. Lougovski

+(ORNL, 2017–2019) established the theoretical and experimental groundwork.
+More recently, demonstrations of ≥648-dimensional

+entanglement by teams including X. Qi’s group at USTC (2020) and NIST/JILA collaborations proved the unimaginable: that a

+single biphoton frequency comb could span hundreds of entangled modes.

+Without these breakthroughs — painstakingly validated through Hong–Ou–Mandel (HOM) revivals, Franson interferometers, and frequency-bin tomography — none of what we attempt today would be possible.
+This article is not a reinvention, but an evolution built on the strong shoulders of giants.

 ✅ Conclusion:
 The biphoton frequency comb gave us hundreds of dimensions.